CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/gettingstartedpage-updated-v2.md

 # Infrastructure Migration

-## Overall Estimated Duration: 8 Hours
+### Overall Estimated Duration: 8 Hours

-## Overview

 In this hands-on lab, you will migrate and modernize workloads to Azure.
 You will start by evaluating and migrating Windows and SQL Server workloads using Azure Migrate and Azure Site Recovery.
 Next, you will replicate and migrate a Red Hat VM and OSS DB workloads, enable Entra ID-based authentication, and connect to Azure Automanage.

 Finally, you will manage a Windows machine with Azure Arc, using Azure Site Recovery for disaster recovery, including test failovers and failovers to Azure VMs.

 ### Key Features of Infrastructure Migration to Azure